environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 How many transcripts are left in your data set after filtering (or not)?
 >Answer:

-Following the guidance for your DE package, load your data into your DE program and associate your treatment (depth) information with it.
+Following the guidance for your DE package, load your data into your DE program and associate your treatment (depth_factor) information with it.
 What commands did you use to do this?
 >Answer:

 The first step in some approaches is to normalize your data.
 This compensates for differences in sequencing depth across samples, sequencing biases, etc. This can be done differently depending on the DE analysis program you’re using.
 Some programs have this type of normalization baked-in, while you have to do it explicitly in others.